Ways to Support Us!

 - Develop partnerships with schools that allow us to give our Teaching Artists more robust work schedules while still maintaining flexibility for them to continue their own art practices.

 These are just a few of the needs that we have worked with our community to identify.
 These things take time, work, and importantly, money.
-Through last year’s Gala fundraiser, we raised $36,000.
+Though our fundraiser this year, we have raised $32,000.
 That’s good, but if we want to continue to thrive and meet the needs of our community in the current political economy, we need to do better.
-There are lots of ways to contribute:
+There are lots of ways to contribute, and help us reach our goal of $40,000:

 - You can make a one-time donation or become a Monthly Patron, and you can ask your employer if they have a matching gift program.